 Stevens-Johnson Syndrome (SJS) is a potentially life-threatening condition that is usually caused by infections or over-the-counter and prescribed medications.
 The condition can cause your skin to blister, die, and slough off and can cause internal damage because of its effects on mucous membranes.
 Unfortunately, it is not always possible to determine the cause of the reaction, however physicians can run specific allergy tests to try to pinpoint the causal agent.
-People who develop this serious condition may be entitled to file a Stevens-Johnson Syndrome lawsuit seeking redress for their losses and injuries.
+People who develop this serious condition may be entitled to file a lawsuit by a SJS attorney seeking redress for their losses and injuries.

 Having certain risk factors can increase your chances of developing SJS.
 These include: having the HLA-B 1502 gene ups your chances of SJS, especially if your family is Chinese, Indian, or Southeast Asia, or if you take medications for mental disorders or seizures.
 You also face an increased risk if you